chrisdaaz/branching/README.md

 git commit -m "adds git log"
 ```

-13. Push new branch with your to the `origin` remote on GitHub:
+13. Push new branch with your to the `origin` remote on GitHub.
+Do not forget to replace `diaz` with the name of your own branch.

 ```bash
 git push origin diaz